MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppFirstApplication.rst

 The method ``start`` is called when the Application is started.
 It is considered as the main method of the Sandboxed Application.
 The method ``stop`` is called when the Application is stopped.
+Please refer to the :ref:`kernel_application_lifecycle` chapter to learn more about the Applications lifecycle.

-The ``src/main/java`` folder is also the place to add all the other classes of the Application.
+The ``src/main/java`` folder is also the place to add all the other Java classes of the Application.

 Configuration
 -------------